DNSControl

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-Both compete on the same themes — mcp — within Infra & APIs.
-OpenStatus and Resend are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
+They serve adjacent needs but don't currently overlap on shipped themes.
+OpenStatus and Resend are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top OpenStatus alternatives in Infra & APIs are ranked by recent ship velocity.
 Browse the "OpenStatus alternatives" section above for the current picks, or visit /alternatives/openstatus for the full list with editorial commentary on each.